 Elevator Accident Attorneys Serving Arizona

 Elevators and escalators are part of our everyday lives.
 With that said, we typically think of them as helpful when we have to get to a high floor, not dangerous.
 Unfortunately, elevators and escalators are the cause of many serious accidents each year.
 Individuals who are injured in these types of accidents are often the victims of significant injuries that result in lifelong suffering.
 Some of the injuries that are commonly sustained in an elevator accident include spinal cord damage, broken bones, lacerations, traumatic brain injuries, or worse, death.
 Individuals who have been the victims of these accidents should be sure to retain experienced legal counsel as soon as possible.
 The elevator accident attorneys at Weintraub & Weintraub can effectively represent you through your accident case.
 Contact our firm today.

 Who is liable in an elevator or escalator accident?

-When an individual becomes injured in an elevator or escalator accident, they are often facing burdens that are emotional, physical, and financial in nature.
+When an individual becomes injured in an elevator or escalator accident, they are often facing burdens that are emotional, physical, and financial.
 Injured parties have the opportunity to file a lawsuit against the party who was responsible for the accident.
 However, this is sometimes easier said than done, especially when it comes to elevator or escalator accidents.
 The injured party must first determine who exactly was at fault for the accident and then find proof to show that they were negligent.
 Elevators and escalators are some of the most complex machines that nearly everyone in Arizona has regular access to.
 It is the responsibility of the injured party to determine whether the accident is the fault of the property owner or the manufacturer of the elevator or escalator.